NippleOfAnApe/Dnipro-mirror-/diploma/draft.md

 A language like C can be perceived as low-level compared to Python, because a developer is responsible for memory management;
 but on the other hand C might be treated as high-level compared to x86 assembly, because a developer does not work with registers directly.
 Again, for the purpose of this paper, lower level will suggest that a language gives software engineers more control over the hardware.
+In cases where those terms do not refer to the code but rather to the architecture, "high-level" means "less nitty-gritty details".

 GPU is a Graphics Processing Unit.
 Unlike CPU, GPU can have some thousands of cores, but they are specialized to do floating point operations and do calculations in bulk.